couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/getting-started.markdown

     from a Couchbase SDK.
 You use `set` to create or overwrite a document and you use `get` to read it from the server.
-There are lots of arguments and variations for these two methods, but if you use them as shown in the previous example it will get you pretty fair in your application development.
+There are lots of arguments and variations for these two methods, but if you use them as shown in the previous example it will get you pretty far in your application development.

     Note that the `get` operation will read all types of information, including binary, from the server, so you need to cast it into the data format you want.